ThiagoTakechi/CompartmentalAstrocyteModel/README.md

 ### Simulation Parameters

 To configure the simulation parameters, each line must be divided in three space separated entries.
 In this case, the lines must always beggin with "simulation_parameter".
-Next, it must indicate the total simulation time (t_total, in seconds, float), the sample rate (sample_rate, in time points, sample frequency = 1/(sample_rate*dt), integer), the time step dt (dt, in seconds, float) for the numerical solution with the 4th-order Runge-Kutta method, the path to the morphology file (morphology_filepath, string), and the compartment indices for which the intracellular calcium concentration will be stored (compartment_to_monitor, sequence of integers separated by a ",", string).
+Next, it must indicate the total simulation time (t_total, in seconds, float), the sample rate (sample_rate, in time points, sample frequency = 1/(sample_rate*dt), integer), the time step dt (dt, in seconds, float) for the numerical solution with the 4th-order Runge-Kutta method, the path to the morphology file (morphology_filepath, string), and the compartment indices whose intracellular calcium concentration will be stored (compartment_to_monitor, sequence of integers separated by a ",", string).
 It must also indicate whether the program should initialize all variables in order to impose stationary equilibrium at the beggining of the simulation (init_var, "Y" or "N", character), whether to save the simulation output (intracellular calcium concentration of the monitored compartments) as a graph (save_fig, "Y" or "N", character) and whether to analyze the data and save the result in a text file (analyze_data, "Y" or "N", character).
 If the "save_fig" is passed as "Y", the input text file must contain the path to save figure (fig_path, string).
 Also, if the "analyze_data" is passed as "Y", the input file must contain a threshold value for counting the calcium signals (thresh, in mM, float).
 Finally, the last column must indicate the value of each simulation parameter.

 **Example:**
 simulation_parameter t_total 600